VietnamTo-pack List for Vietnam

 • A fabric bag for dirty clothes

-• Toothpaste, toothbrush, shampoo, conditioner: most hotels can provide guests some of those, but bringing your own is always more sanitary.
+• Toothpaste, toothbrush, shampoo, conditioner: Most hotels can provide guests with some of these, but bringing your own is always more sanitary.
 Use a travel hygiene kit to save some space in your luggage/backpack.

 Technology on To-pack list for Vietnam